buddhasystem/pc2s/README.md

 ```

 The *pc2s-metadata* image contains some mock metadata which will work
 in conjunction with the content of the *pc2s-nginx* image.
+That is to
+say that contents of a specific tag recorded in *pc2s-metadata* point
+to valid files hosted on pc2s-nginx.

 The NGINX image contains some test data in ROOT format that's useful
 for basic testing.
 The content of these files is not relevant for this test.